geoffreyoliaro/yBank/README.md

 Since this project is composed of two applications running synchronously one should install both the two applications to be able to
 ## Note :warning:
-The various guides on how to get started are written also in each of the relevant directories for ease of use see a successful project build
+The various guides on how to get started are written also in each of the relevant directories for ease of use to a successful project build
 # The back end (api)

 To run the project locally one has to: